-As stated in Section 2.0, the objective of this study is to identify and recommend to Council the best solution to address the current and future (30-year horizon) space and operational needs of the Township's Infrastructure Services Department.
-Our conclusion is that the Township should (1) purchase land directly so as to significantly expand the size of the site, and (2) construct a new Public Works Operations Centre, on an expanded site, to meet space and adjacency requirements, and modern best practices and design trends in facility design for Municipal Operations.
+As stated in Section 2.0, the objective of this study is to identify and recommend to Council the best solution to address the current and future (30-year horizon) space and operational needs of the Township's Public Works and Engineering Department.
+Our conclusion is that the Township should (1) purchase land directly to the north and east of the current Operations Service Centre so as to significantly expand the size of the site, and (2) construct a new Public Works Operations Centre, on the expanded site, to meet space and adjacency requirements, and modern best practices and design trends in facility design for Municipal Operations.